England

 Travel Tips

-• London is an extremely walkable, so do as much walking as possible!
+• London is very walkable, so do as much of it as possible!
 Pick up an Oyster card at the airport to access the tube and bus systems at a cheaper rate.
 No need for cabs.

 • Maps, posted signage and friendly residents will get you almost anywhere you need to go, so don’t worry about buying a local SIM card and connecting to GPS or Internet.